rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 Similar to `io.Reader`, `io.Writer` interfaces can be wrapped around each other.
 This gives us result opposite to `io.Reader`, for example:

-- writeing compressed bytes to file
+- writing compressed bytes to file
-- writeing compressed bytes to network connection
+- writing compressed bytes to the network connection

 This example shows how we can write compressed bytes to file: